 April 2017: then Minister for International Development and the Pacific, Senator Concetta Fierravanti-Wells undertook an official visit to Nauru to formalise a new Aid Partnership arrangement and visit projects funded through the Australian aid program.

-April 2017: the President of Nauru Baron Waqa undertook a state visit to Australia to meet Australian leaders and officials from the Asian Development Bank, as well as share in lessons learnt from Australia's infrastructure and sustainable energy facilities.
+April 2017: then President of Nauru Baron Waqa undertook a state visit to Australia to meet Australian leaders and officials from the Asian Development Bank, as well as share in lessons learnt from Australia's infrastructure and sustainable energy facilities.
 The President visited Brisbane, Sydney and Canberra.

 January 2018: The Governor-General of Australia (Peter Cosgrove) undertook an official visit to commemorate Nauru's 50th anniversary of independence.
-His program included a meeting with President Waqa, and attendance at the official flag-raising ceremony and other functions, He also undertook a tour of the Republic of Nauru Hospital, which was redeveloped over 2015-2017 with funding from Australia.
+His program included a meeting with then President Waqa, and attendance at the official flag-raising ceremony and other functions, He also undertook a tour of the Republic of Nauru Hospital, which was redeveloped over 2015-2017 with funding from Australia.

 June 2018: The Ambassador for Women and Girls, Dr Sharman Stone, visited Nauru to meet Nauruan gender-equality ‘champions’ from across government, NGOs and the private sector, and discuss proposed initiatives to be delivered under the new gender country plan for Nauru.

-August 2018: President Waqa visited Sydney to meet then Prime Minister Turnbull to discuss Nauru’s preparations for the Pacific Islands’ Forum.
+August 2018: Then President Waqa visited Sydney to meet then Prime Minister Turnbull to discuss Nauru’s preparations for the Pacific Islands’ Forum.

 September 2018: Australia’s Foreign Minister, Senator Marise Payne, and Assistant Minister for International Development and the Pacific, Senator Anne Ruston, attended the Pacific Islands Forum Leaders’ meeting.
 The visit also provided an opportunity to open a new sports complex, launch a gender country plan under the Pacific Women Shaping Pacific Development program and announce new Australian aid funding for elections support and public health.